Delt06/bezier-curve/README.md

 - Cubic
 - General Form

-Also, a component with a customer editor are available.
+Also, a component with a custom editor are available.